 That, of course, is the case with most things.
 Why do something if you’re not doing it right?
 It seems obvious that when you are going to speak at a conference, you make an effort.
 Whether it’s the initiative of a business or an individual, the intention is the same: to do a great job.

-If this is the case, how come when you go to the events in the digital marketing industry, it seems like only a fraction of the speakers actually does a great job.
+If this is the case, how come when you go to the events in the digital marketing industry, it seems like only a fraction of the speakers actually does a great job?

 Public speaking requires preparation.
 I have been coaching speakers for a while now and I believe almost anyone can be a reasonably good speaker.
 But only those that have the right preparation, can be a great speaker.

 Who should be speaking?

 Can anyone be a good public speaker?
 Yes, I do believe anyone can be a good public speaker.
 If you stick to some basic principles, you will be able to tell a good story on stage.
 To be a great speaker, that requires some more effort.

 What does it take to do it?